camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 The execution of a batch is split into several execution jobs.
 The specific number of jobs depends on the size of the batch and the process engine configuration (see [seed job][]).
-Every execution job executes the actual batch command for a given number of invocations, i.e. migrate a number of process instances.
+Every execution job executes the actual batch command for a given number of invocations, e.g. migrate a number of process instances.
 The execution jobs will be executed by the [job executor][].
 They behave like other jobs which means they can fail and the job executor will [retry][] failed batch execution jobs Also there will be [incidents][] for failed batch execution jobs with no retries left.

-The Java API can be used to get the job definition for the execution jobs of a batch, i.e. for a [process instance migration batch][batch-migration]:
+The Java API can be used to get the job definition for the execution jobs of a batch, e.g. for a [process instance migration batch][batch-migration]:

 ```java
 Batch batch = ...;